mark-watson/hy-lisp-python-book/manuscript/kg.md

 Here are a few use cases:

 - At Google we used their Knowledge Graph for researching new internal systems that were built on their standard Knowledge Graph, with new schemas and data added.
-- Digital transformations: start by using a KG to hold meta data for current data in already existing databases.
-A KG of meta data can provide you with a virtual data lake.
+- Digital transformations: start by using a KG to hold metadata for current data in already existing databases.
+A KG of metadata can provide you with a virtual data lake.
 It is common to build a large data lake and then have staff not be able to find data in the lake.
 Don't try to do everything at once.
 - Capture senior human expertise and preserve this model.
 The act of building an Ontology for in-house knowledge helps to understand how to organize data.
 - KYC (Know Your Customer) applications using data from many diverse data sources.
 - Take advantage of expertise in a domain (e.g., healthcare or financial services) to build a Taxonomy and Ontology to use to organize available data.
 For most domains, their are standard existing Schemas, Taxonomy's and Ontology's that can be identified and used as-is or extended for your organization.